 Erasmus+ International Credit Mobility

-- Financial information
+- General information

-- Available exchange places
+- Available exchange places & financial information

-Available exchange places
+Available exchange places & financial information

-|Country||University||Available Scholarships||Grant amount per student|
+|Country||University||Available scholarships||Max. grant amount per student*|

 |New Zealand||University of Canterbury||1||€4300|